felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 Health Science, because...
 I  didn't know Pure Science existed (do your research, kids!).
-Two biology and an organic chemistry courses later, I quickly realigned and selected a bidisciplinary Mathematics-Physics program for college.
+Two biology and an organic chemistry courses later, I quickly realigned and selected a bidisciplinary mathematics-physics program for college.
 I figured, since I had had my fill of labs with the biology and chemistry courses, the right choice for me was to opt for a program grounded in fundamental theories (I don't know how I was so careless during this period.
 Again, do your